digital-dream-labs/oskr-owners-manual/doc/tools.md

     basics of vi as it will be installed on systems with no other editors.

-* **mg** - A low footprint editor that mimics the basic keystrokes and opeations of the popular text editor emacs.
+* **mg** - A low footprint editor that mimics the basic keystrokes and operations of the popular text editor emacs.

 * **emacs** - Is not installed but aliased to the mg program for people who keep typing `emacs` out of muscle memory.